sksinghpenn/AWSLambda-ChatApps/README.md

 # AWSLambda-ChatApps
-Chat Application based on using AWS Lambda
+Chat Application based on using AWS Lambda, DynamoDB, and Cognito